eimearbutler7/Sem-1-Python-Project/README.md

 ![alt text](https://github.com/eimearbutler7/Sem-1-Python-Project/blob/master/zFigure_4.png)

-From reviewing the histograms, it appears the data for Petal Length and Width can fit a normal distribution curve however there are 2 distinct peaks for the Sepal Length and Width. from reviewing the data it appears the *Iris sertosa* data is an outlier to the *Iris virginica* and *Iris versicolor*.
+From reviewing the histograms, it appears the data for Petal Length and Width can fit a normal distribution curve reasonably well however there are 2 distinct peaks for the Sepal Length and Width meaning the curve is skewed.
+By reviewing the data it indicated the *Iris sertosa* data is an outlier to the *Iris virginica* and *Iris versicolor*.

-Further histograms were performed on just the Iris virginica* and *Iris versicolor* data (Figures 3a and 4a) and *Iris sertosa* data (Figures 3b and 4b).
+Further histograms were performed on just the Iris virginica* and *Iris versicolor* data (Figures 3a and 4a) and *Iris sertosa* data (Figures 3b and 4b)<sup>5</sup> to confirm this.

 ![alt text](https://github.com/eimearbutler7/Sem-1-Python-Project/blob/master/zFigure_3a.png)